-Term deposits may be awarded either through (1) a competitive single-price auction with a noncompetitive bidding option (which allows institutions to place small deposits at the rate determined in the competitive portion of the operation) or (2) a fixed-rate format with full allotment up to a maximum tender amount at an interest rate specified in advance.
+Term deposits may be awarded either through (1) a competitive single-price auction with a noncompetitive bidding option (which allows institutions to place small deposits at the rate determined in the competitive portion of the operation), (2) a fixed-rate format with full allotment up to a maximum tender amount at an interest rate specified in advance, or (3) a floating-rate format with full allotment up to a maximum tender amount at an interest rate set equal to the sum of the interest rate paid on excess reserves plus a fixed spread.

-Beginning in June 2010, the Federal Reserve has periodically conducted small-value TDF offerings as a matter of prudent planning.
-These offerings have no implications for the near-term conduct of monetary policy.
-Additional information about term deposits, auction results, and future small-value offerings is available through the TDF Resource Center at www .frbservices.org/centralbank/term_deposit_facility .html.
+Beginning in June 2010, the Federal Reserve has periodically conducted TDF test offerings as a matter of prudent planning.
+These offerings are designed to ensure the operational readiness of the TDF and to provide eligible institutions with an opportunity to gain familiarity with term deposit procedures; they have no implications for the near-term conduct of monetary policy.
+Additional information about term deposits, auction results, and future test operations is available through the TDF Resource Center at www.frbservices.org/centralbank/term_deposit_facility.html.